smokehubde/tsb/README.md

 ## Tests

 Unit tests are executed using pytest.
 After installing the dependencies you can run them directly with `pytest`.
+Run `flake8` locally if you want to check the code style.

 ## License